20 Good movies to Learn Korean

 How can one handle not passing the national qualification exam to become a teacher?

-That’s the story of Hye-won (Kim Tae-ri), who fails to pass the exam she was working hard for.
+That’s the story of Hye-won (Kim Tae-ri), who failed to pass the exam for which she worked hard.

-Being frustrated, she dumps her part-time job in Seoul, goes back to her hometown, and reconnects with her people.
+Frustrated, she dumps her part-time job in Seoul, returns to her hometown, and reconnects with her people.

 If you’re at an advanced level, you can understand it better.
 This movie will help you prepare for the higher level of the Korean language exam, i.e., the TOPIK, EPS-TOPIK, or KLAT exam.